Skip to main content

 • Creation and management of maps and other spatial data for use in UAS ground control stations

-Remote Trainees: If you are mobilizing without a qualified UASD, please ensure there is a plan for support and assistance, ideally with an on-call UASD, before you mobilize.
+Remote Trainees: If you are mobilizing without a qualified UASD, it is recommended to be GISS or IRIN qualified.
+Please ensure there is a plan for support and assistance with a qualified UASD before you mobilize.
 UASD training will follow the NWCG Position Task Book process and responsibilities as outlined at About Position Task Books | NWCG

 UASD Self sufficiency: Depending on the situation, data specialists may or may not have access to fire camp amenities.
 UASDs should be prepared for self sufficiency on assignment, especially if supporting Type 3 or 4 UAS modules.
 Talk to the UASM or UASL before mobilizing to confirm expected arrangements for food and lodging.
 Keep in mind that UAS modules commonly move between fires, so the situation may change over the course of an assignment.

 The Red Book Safety and Risk Management Standards (Chapter 7) has information that may be helpful for trainees with minimal fire experience.
+All UASD trainees mobilizing with Type 3 and 4 UAS modules must meet the Red Book Standards for non-escorted fireline visits.

 Planning